-Software engineering applies the principles of engineering to software development.
 Software engineers analyze and enhance existing software as well as design, code, and test new applications to meet business needs.
 It’s a broad field that covers coding across all programming languages for all technologies and platforms.
 The role can focus on small individual software programs but can also progress up the scale of complexity to cover large software systems that comprise core systems for major enterprises.

 There are many roles in the software engineering field, but two of the most common areas you will encounter are applications software developers and systems software development.
 Those are very broad roles.
 Software engineering positions can also specialize in specific areas such as SaaS, mobile, databases, cloud, or operating systems like Windows, iOS, and Android.